 Areas with a high cost of living tend to pay pharmacists more overall.
 For instance, San Jose-based pharmacists earn an average of $168,640, while pharmacists in Johnson City, Tennessee, earn an average of $110,100.

 Location plays a key role in your earning potential.
 The five highest-paying states for pharmacists, according to the BLS, are:

 - Washington: $134,290

 Is becoming a pharmacist worth it?

-Before you decide to become a pharmacist, it’s crucial to think about how much you’ll earn and how that compares to the cost of your degree.
-If you find a doctor of pharmacy degree for a reasonable cost and earn a higher-than-average salary, you’ll get a much better return on your investment.
+If you find a doctor of pharmacy degree for a reasonable cost, such as at a public college instead of a private college, and you end up earning a higher-than-average salary, then you’ll get a much better return on your investment.
 If you take on a lot of student loan debt, on the other hand, a large portion of your salary could be taken up by monthly payments for years after you graduate.

 Of course, finances aren’t the only factor to consider when deciding whether a career as a pharmacist is right for you.
 A pharmacy degree is only worth it if you’ll truly enjoy the career path ahead of you; a higher salary isn’t worth it if you aren’t happy with your job.